List of Pokémon Trading Card Game sets: EX Dragon Frontiers

 EX Dragon Frontiers, released in November 2006, is the 31st set of cards in the Pokémon Trading Card Game and the 15th set released by Pokémon USA.
 Its symbol is a pair of black mountains on a circular white background.
 It is a set of 101 cards.
 The set is based on an unknown set of islands far away, inhabited primarily by Dragon Pokémon.
 This set marks the final appearance of Delta Species Pokémon, and, strangely, almost every single Pokémon card is Delta Species.
 There are even "Delta Star" Pokémon, Mew, and Charizard, whose type depends on their alternate color (Shiny form), which is, in this case, Water and Dark, respectively.

 This set introduces a new mechanic: Shockwave and Imprison markers.
-These markers are similar to special conditions, save that they can be applied to benched Pokémon and that they don't go away when the Pokémon retreats.
+These markers are similar to special conditions, except that they can be applied to Benched Pokémon and that they don't go away when the Pokémon moves to the Bench.
 Only three cards in the set use these markers, however: two Pokémon place the markers, and one Pokémon can remove them.

 EX Power Keepers

 EX Power Keepers, released in February 2007, is the 32nd set of cards in the Pokémon Trading Card Game.
 The symbol for this set is a road leading to a vanishing horizon on which the sun is either rising or setting.
 It is a set of 108 cards.

 It is the first set since EX Emerald to be released only outside Japan, and the first since EX Unseen Forces not to include Delta Species Pokémon.
 The set is loosely based on the Hoenn Elite Four, as all four members (Drake, Glacia, Phoebe, and Sidney) have their own Stadium cards, and the Pokémon-EX is all Pokémon owned by members of the Elite Four.
-The set also consists of several reprints of cards from older sets and is the last third-generation set.
+The set also consists of several reprints of cards from older sets and is the last third-generation set and Power Keepers.